Bonds Plus Alternatives and Chill?

 Bonds: The Bloomberg US Agg Total Return Value Unhedged USD index (Bloomberg ticker: LBUSTRUU).

-SocGen CTA Trend Index: The SG CTA Trend Index (Bloomberg ticker: NEIXCTAT) The SG Trend Index is equal-weighted and reconstituted annually.
+SocGen CTA Trend Index: The SG CTA Trend Index (Bloomberg ticker: NEIXCTAT) is equal-weighted and reconstituted annually.
 The index calculates the net daily rate of return for a pool of trend following based hedge fund managers.
 Excess returns are measured against 1-3 month U.S. Treasury Bills.

 U.S. Equities: U.S. total equity market return data from Kenneth French Library.
 Performance is gross of all costs (including, but not limited to, advisor fees, manager fees, taxes, and transaction costs) unless explicitly stated otherwise.
 Performance assumes the reinvestment of all dividends.